-Since its contents revolve around how businesses succeed, break even, and turn a profit, a business plan is primarily used as a tool for sourcing capital.
-This document is an entrepreneur's way of showing potential investors and/or loaners how their capital will be put to work and how it will help a business thrive.
+Since its contents revolve around how businesses succeed, break even, and turn a profit, a business plan is used as a tool for sourcing capital.
+This document is an entrepreneur's way of showing potential investors or lenders how their capital will be put to work and how it will help the business thrive.

-All banks, investors, and venture capital firms will want to see a business plan before handing over their money, and investors typically want a 20-25% ROI from the capital they invest in a business.
+All banks, investors, and venture capital firms will want to see a business plan before handing over their money, and investors typically expect a 10% ROI or more from the capital they invest in a business.

 Therefore, these investors need to know if — and when — they'll be making their money back (and then some).
 Additionally, they'll want to read about the process and strategy for how the business will reach those financial goals, which is where the context provided by sales, marketing, and operations plans come into play.